hiero-ledger/hiero-sdk-tck/test-specifications/token-service/tokenRevokeKycTransaction.md

 ### Additional Notes

-The tests contained in this specification will assume that a valid account has been granted KYC for a valid token. <CREATED_ACCOUNT_ID> will denote the ID of the account, and <CREATED_ACCOUNT_PRIVATE_KEY> will denote the private key of the created account as a DER-encoded hex string. <CREATED_TOKEN_ID> will denote the ID of the created token, and <CREATED_TOKEN_KYC_KEY> will denote the KYC key of the token as a DER-encoded hex string.
+The tests contained in this specification will assume that a valid account has been granted KYC for a valid token. <CREATED_ACCOUNT_ID> will denote the ID of the account, and <CREATED_ACCOUNT_PRIVATE_KEY> will denote the private key of the created account as a DER-encoded hex string. <CREATED_TOKEN_ID> will denote the ID of the created token, <CREATED_TOKEN_KYC_KEY> will denote the KYC key of the token as a DER-encoded hex string, and <CREATED_TOKEN_ADMIN_KEY> will denote the admin key of the token as a DER-encoded hex string.

 ## Property Tests